10 tips for how to manage employee performance

 Here's 10 things you need to know when you're deciding how to manage employee performance.

-A: Alignment equals success
+01: Alignment equals success

 91% of companies rated as ‘exceptional’ for performance say their employee goals are explicitly aligned to business objectives.
 Also, when employees see how their own performance impacts company outcomes, they’re 3.5 times more likely to feel engaged with their work.